Interplay between intraspecific suppression and environment in shaping biodiversity: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge Deok-Sun Lee, Hyeong-Chai Jeong, and Jong Il Park for fruitful discussion.
-This work was supported by a KIAS individual Grant CG091401 at Korea Institute for Advanced Study (S.-G.Y.), an appointment to the YST Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, as well as by the Korean Local Governments --- Gyeongsangbuk-do Province, and Pohang City (S.-G.Y.), and the National Research Foundation of Korea grant funded by the Korea government (MSIT), Grant No. RS-2023-00214071 (H.J.P.).
+This work was supported by a KIAS individual Grant CG091401 at Korea Institute for Advanced Study (S.-G.Y.), an appointment to the YST Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, as well as by the Korean Local Governments --- Gyeongsangbuk-do Province, and Pohang City (S.-G.Y.), and the National Research Foundation of Korea grant funded by the Korea government (MSIT), Grant No. RS-2023-00214071 and RS-2024-00460958 (H.J.P.).
 This work was supported by INHA UNIVERSITY Research Grant as well (H.J.P.).
+The authors are grateful to the Center for Advanced Computation at KIAS for help with computing resources.